TongXuneng/TongXuneng.github.io/_pages/about.md

   - /about.html
 ---

 We are a research team based at the [School of Energy and Environment](https://www.cityu.edu.hk/see/) and [State Key Laboratory of Marine Environental Health](https://www.cityu.edu.hk/sklmeh/), City University of Hong Kong.
 The Hydro-Env Modelling Group at CityUHK specializes in investigating the complex dynamics of aquatic environments.
-Our research core lies in the integration of process-based physical modeling and data-driven computational approaches to understand and predict the transport and fate of microbial and chemical contaminants.
+Our research core lies in the integration of advanced process-based modelling and data-driven computational approaches to understand and predict the transport and fate of microbial and chemical contaminants.
 By bridging the gap between theoretical modeling and field-scale applications, we strive to provide robust scientific insights for sustainable water quality management and ecosystem resilience.

 Key Research Interests
 ======